openSUSE/mentoring/_includes/gsoc/intro.md

 helped around 100 students to get started with free software!
 {:.lead}

 This year openSUSE once again applied to be a mentoring organisation.
+A list of project ideas can be found on https://101.opensuse.org/#projects
 {:.lead}